eerkela/bertrand/README.rst

    case, ``pdcast`` handles all the necessary type checks and inferencing, dispatching to the appropriate implementation if one exists and falling back to pandas if it does not.
-Original functionality can be easily recovered if necessary, and dispatched methods can be hidden behind temporary namespaces to avoid conflicts, similar to ``pd.Series.dt``, ``pd.Series.str``, etc.
+Original functionality can be easily recovered if necessary, and dispatched methods can be hidden behind virtual namespaces to avoid conflicts, similar to ``pandas.Series.dt``, ``pandas.Series.str``, etc.

 Advantages over Pandas
 ----------------------